 Through our HERO mentor program, we want to help not only the youth, but also our military service-members, veterans, law enforcement, and first responders.
-We know that these adult populations can also be at risk of living with post-traumatic stress disorder and suicidal ideations, and are unlikely to reach out due to the stigma that surrounds mental illness.
+We know that these adult populations can also be at risk of suicide, and are unlikely to reach out due to the stigma that surrounds mental illness.
 Our program is designed to give our HERO mentors a "protective factor."
 A protective factor is something that keeps someone who is living in the darkness a reason to stay alive and not end their life by suicide.

 By linking a HERO with a ZOW this will bring them both hope, and spending quality time together participating in enriching activities such as bowling, grabbing lunch, hiking, fishing, playing disc golf etc...they will build a relationship that will positively impact each other's lives!

 Through our HERO mentor program, both HERO mentors and ZOWs, would work towards bettering their mental health through referral therapy services.

 Our program's mission is to

 Help those who may be struggling, both HERO and ZOW by offering them support

 Encourage them to set attainable goals toward bettering their mental health.